 By referring your patients to Octave, they'll have access to a carefully selected group of therapists with a broad range of expertise.
-We partner with clients to create personalized plans that can include individual, couples, family, and group therapy.
+We partner with clients to create personalized plans that can include individual, couples, and family therapy.

 Creating a new model for mental health delivery.

-We can address a spectrum of mental health needs through individual, couples, family, and group therapy.
+We can address a spectrum of mental health needs through individual, couples, and family therapy.
 We also have a diverse referral network if unable to provide the appropriate care.

 We are growing quickly to expand access to high-quality care.

-We are currently in-network with multiple employer-sponsored insurance plans.
+We are currently in-network with multiple employer-sponsored insurance plans, and have teamed up with Evernorth Behavioral Care Group to deliver care to Cigna Healthcare members.
 Co-pays and deductibles for our services range based on specific coverage.

 Please visit our insurance page for more details.